North Pacific right whale: After the official protection

 Possibly, several hundred whales (mostly unreported or unrecorded) were taken by Japanese until the late-1970s, including mass captures off southeastern Hokkaido and off Akkeshi.
 In 1977, one of a pair firstly sighted at beaches in Numadu was driven into port of Kumomi next day and was killed (although majority of medias even the museum itself claim that people tried their best to save the whale who stranded him/herself).
-A local museum (雲見くじら館) was later built specially for displaying the animal's carcass.
-In the late 1970s, at least two cow-calf pairs were confirmed during cetacean surveys by Institute of Cetacean Research in very nearby area of Suruga Bay and off Bentenjima Island in Enshunada Sea, and another whale was observed in exactly the same area (Kumomi) in 1996 as well.
+A local museum (雲見くじら館) was later built specifically to display the animal's carcass.
+In the late 1970s, at least two cow-calf pairs were confirmed during cetacean surveys by Institute of Cetacean Research in very nearby area of Suruga Bay and off Bentenjima Island in Enshunada Sea, and another whale was observed in the same area (Kumomi) in 1996 as well.

-In the 1970s, four right whales were taken by Chinese (or actually by Japanese) and Korean whalers.
-At least two whales were taken off Haiyang in the Yellow Sea in by Japanese whalers in 1944, and another pair was also taken by Japanese whalers in north of the island in January 1973 where both of these were later made to be specimen where smaller specimen became the only specimen (with skins and baleens) of the species in the world at the Dalian Natural History Museum, and the larger individual is now on the Zhejiang Museum of Natural History. reaching around 16–17.1m, and were later made to be specimens for exhibition at several locations.
+In the 1970s, four right whales were taken by the Chinese (or actually by the Japanese) and Korean whalers.
+At least two whales were taken off Haiyang in the Yellow Sea by Japanese whalers in 1944.
+Another pair was also taken by Japanese whalers in the north of the island in January 1973, where both of these were later made to be specimens, where the smaller specimen became the only specimen (with skins and baleens) of the species in the world at the Dalian Natural History Museum, and the larger individual is now on the Zhejiang Museum of Natural History. reaching around 16–17.1m, and were later made to be specimens for exhibition at several locations.
 Last record of the species in the nation was of a single whale being killed in the south of Haiyang Island in December 1977.
-There have been none of confirmed records along Chinese coasts targeting right whales since after the last catch (or a sighting) in 1977.
-For the catches in the Yellow Sea, P Wang, the same researcher who reported the catch in December 1977 off Haiyang Island in the Yellow Sea mentioned that it was possibly the same record as one in 1944 by Japanese whalers.
+There have been no confirmed records along Chinese coasts targeting right whales since the last catch (or a sighting) in 1977.
+For the catches in the Yellow Sea, P Wang, the same researcher who reported the catch in December 1977 off Haiyang Island in the Yellow Sea, mentioned that it was possibly the same record as one in 1944 by Japanese whalers.
 Many of these captured individuals were rather large individuals as reaching around 16 m (52.5 ft), and were later made to be specimens for exhibition at several locations.
 There have also been an unknown number of modern catches off Taiwan as well.

-World's last catch records of the species were claimed to be two catches by Japanese whalers in the Yellow Sea in 1994.
+The world's last recorded catches of the species were claimed to be two by Japanese whalers in the Yellow Sea in 1994.